RVanDamme/Prokaryotic_annotation/docs/usage/project.md

 A part of your presentation **has** to be in English.

 Another part of this project consist in the redaction of individual report.
+The deadline to submit the report is Friday 19th April 23:59.
 The report needs to consists of:

 * Background/Introduction